commit-live-students/GLabs_DSMP_New/README.md

 # Welcome to GreyAtom !

-This is the GreyAtom repository for the Full Stack Data Science Program.
+This is the GreyAtom repository for the Data Science Masters Program.
 In here you'll find the course curriculum comprising of 5 modules:

 - Python Data Science Toolkit
 - Foundations of Machine Learning